launchcodedev/app-config/docs/guide/intro/encryption.md

 ```

 You can use the outputted (encrypted) values anywhere in your app-config files.
-Values look like this, in YAML format:
+Values are placed in configuration files as base64 strings, like this:

 ```yaml
 database: